DariHernandez/emailer_gmail/README.md

 # emailer_gmail_selenium
 ## Description
+This is a terminal project.
-Using selenium, open Google Chrome as Web browser and access to gmail.
+Using **selenium**, open Google Chrome as Web browser and access to gmail.
-In basic html view of gmail, auto send emails.
+In basic html view of gmail, **auto send emails.**
 ## How to use
 The frist time that you run the program, the script request your *gmail acount*, *email password* and *emails information*.